4.8/5 (1,847 reviews)

 Monthly Premium Calculator

-Estimate your monthly renters insurance cost based on state, coverage amount, deductible, and discounts.
+Estimate monthly premium by state, coverage, deductible, and discounts.

 Pet Add-On Cost Calculator

-Calculate the extra cost of adding pet liability coverage for dogs and cats.
+Estimate extra cost of adding pet liability coverage.

 State Cost Comparison

-Compare average renters insurance costs across all 50 states for 2026.
+Compare average costs across all 50 states for 2026.

 Discount Calculator

-Estimate how much you can save by stacking renters insurance discounts.
+See how much you save by bundling renters + auto insurance.

 Is renters insurance required by law?